ertrzyiks/pixel-pattern-generator/README.md

 ## Usage

-Use mixin to set size of pixel and assing color to chosen coordinates
+Use mixin to set size of pixel and assign color to chosen coordinates

 ```less
 .pixelart-myawesomesquare{